395t/review-assignments/_summaries/radford2021learning_2.md

 **What is the core idea?**

 The paper demonstrates that basic pre-training tasks of predicting the caption which best describes the image is a scalable and efficient method to learn state of the art image representation from scratch on the WebImageText dataset (introduced in this paper) of 400 million (image, text) pairs obtained from internet.
-Motivated by the idea of learning perception from supervision contained within natural language, CLIP (Contrastive Language-Image Pretraining, where constrastive learning is identifying between similiar and dissimilar iamges), efficiently performs zero-shot transfer (predicting unseen tasks/datasets).
+Motivated by the idea of learning perception from supervision contained within natural language, CLIP (Contrastive Language-Image Pretraining, where constrastive learning is identifying between similiar and dissimilar images), efficiently performs zero-shot transfer (predicting unseen tasks/datasets).

 **How is it realized (technically)?**

+* The WebImageText dataset of 400 million (image, text) pairs is created by the authors for this task as earlier datasets filtered with images and natural language titles/descriptions get reduced to just 15 million in size.
 * The image below depicts the way CLIP jointly trains an image encoder and text encoder to predict the pairing of (image, text).
 To do this, CLIP learns a multi-modal embedding space by jointly training an image encoder and text encoder to maximize the cosine similarity of the image and text embeddings of the N real pairs in the batch while minimizing the cosine similarity of the embeddings of the $$N^{2}-N$$ incorrect pairings.
 A symmetric cross entropy loss is used over these similarity scores.

   ![Architecture](radford2021learning_2a.png)